Skip to content

 What Private Student Loan Rates Look Like Right Now

-As of April 2026, private student loan APRs range from roughly 2.65% to 17.99% for fixed-rate loans, and 3.5% to 17.99% for variable-rate loans.
-Your actual rate depends heavily on your credit score and income—and your cosigner's financial situation, if you have one.
+As of 2026, private student loan APRs range from roughly 4.99% to 17%.
+Your actual rate depends heavily on your credit score and income, and your cosigner's financial situation if you have one.

-Borrowers with excellent credit (750+) and strong income might qualify for rates around 3%–5%.
-Most student borrowers fall into the 6%–10% range.
-Those without strong credit history could face rates of 12%–18%.
+Borrowers with excellent credit (750+) and strong income might qualify for rates around 4.99% to 6%.
+Most student borrowers fall into the 6% to 10% range.
+Those without strong credit history could face rates of 12% to 17%.

 For comparison, federal student loans for the 2025-2026 school year have fixed rates of 6.39% for undergraduates, 7.94% for graduate students, and 8.94% for PLUS loans.
-This is why it's so important to exhaust federal loan options first.
+The Pell Grant maximum for 2026-27 is $7,395.
+This is why it is so important to exhaust federal aid and grant options first.
+However, with the new OBBBA caps on PLUS loans, many families will find that federal borrowing alone is not enough.

 The Cosigner Question: What You Really Need to Know

-A cosigner is someone (usually a parent) who promises to repay the loan if you can't.
+A cosigner is someone, usually a parent, who promises to repay the loan if you cannot.
 Lenders use the cosigner's credit history and income to decide whether to approve the loan and what rate to offer.

-If you have limited credit history or lower income, a cosigner makes approval much more likely and typically gets you a better rate—sometimes 1–2 percentage points lower.
-But this comes with risk for the cosigner: if you miss payments, the lender will pursue them for repayment, and the missed payments hurt their credit score too.
+If you have limited credit history or lower income, a cosigner makes approval much more likely and typically gets you a better rate, sometimes 1 to 2 percentage points lower.
+But this comes with risk for the cosigner.
+If you miss payments, the lender will pursue them for repayment, and the missed payments hurt their credit score too.

 Cosigner Release: Can They Get Off the Hook?

 Yes, but it takes time and meeting specific requirements.
-Here's how the major lenders compare:
+Here is how the major lenders compare:

 Sallie Mae's shorter timeline is a real advantage if your family wants to get the cosigner off the loan faster.